 Example: After a speaking activity where students practice describing pictures, feedback should be provided immediately.
 For example, a feedback comment could be: "Great job describing the picture, Sarah!
 Next time, try to use more adjectives to make your descriptions even more vivid."

-Step 6: Talking with Parents about Students' Progress
+Step 6: Talking with Parents about Young Students' Progress

 Parents are important partners in helping students learn English.
 Teachers should keep parents informed about how their child is doing and what they can do to help.